 The annual visit to Father Christmas has changed a lot since I was little.
 In my day (the 80s in case you’re wondering), visiting Father Christmas involved a drop in visit at the local shopping centre while you were there buying Christmas presents.
 These days, most places require advance booking (or in the case of Harrods this year, a special invitation), take hours and cost a day’s wages.
 Every year I say “I’m not going to spend much this year” but this always changes when I think “They aren’t little for long”.
-Over the years we’ve done a few different things but last years visit to the Gulliver’s Land Santa Sleepover was really awesome so I thought I’d share it.
+Over the years we’ve done a few different things but for the last two years we have visited Gulliver’s Land for the Santa Sleepover.
+Both times have been great so I thought I’d share it.
 This isn’t a sponsored post, I was just so impressed that I wanted to spread the word.

 Why The Gulliver’s Land Santa Sleepover was Appealing

 I’d heard of Gulliver’s Land Theme Park in Milton Keynes before and fancied visiting because it was only just over an hour way from.
 When I saw their “Gulliver’s Land Santa Sleepover” advertised I thought I’d check it out.
 I was immediately enthusiastic as the description just seemed to christmassy.
 The itinerary includes, one nights stay in one of the themed cabins (basically glamping), a festive evening meal, evening entertainment, breakfast the next day, a visit to Father Christmas, access to some of the rides, a Christmas show and a Christmas parade.